LGBTIQA+ Community

 These terms are used to describe a person’s sexual orientation or gender identity.

-Gay: The adjective used to describe people whose enduring physical, romantic, and/or emotional attractions are to people of the same sex.
-Sometimes lesbian is the preferred term for women.
+Gay: A term used to describe people whose enduring physical, romantic, and/or emotional attraction is primarily to people of the same sex.
+For women, some may prefer the term lesbian.

-Bisexual: A person who has the capacity to form enduring physical, romantic, and/or emotional attractions to those of the same gender or to those of another gender.
+Bisexual: A person who is attracted to more than one gender, meaning they may form enduring physical, romantic, and/or emotional connections with people of the same gender and/or different genders.

-Transgender: An umbrella term for people whose gender identity and/or gender expression differs from what is typically associated with the sex they were assigned at birth.
-People under the transgender umbrella may describe themselves using one or more of a wide variety of terms.
+Transgender: An umbrella term for people whose gender identity and/or gender expression differs from the sex they were assigned at birth.
+Individuals under the transgender umbrella may use a variety of terms to describe their gender.

-Asexual: Asexual is the lack of sexual attraction to others or a low interest in sexual activity
+Asexual: A person who experiences little or no sexual attraction to others, or has a low interest in sexual activity.

 For more information please visit the LGBTIQ+ Health Australia